 Justice Cantero will be joining the firm of White & Case.
 While his retirement from the court is a loss to the judiciary, the judiciary's loss is our Section's gain as Justice Cantero is returning to the Section as Vice Chair, the position he held when he ascended to the bench.
 We welcome you back, Justice Cantero, and look forward to getting to spend more time with you again!

-Caryn L. Bellus is a shareholder at the law firm of Kubicki Draper where she practices in the areas of civil appeals, civil litigation support and insurance coverage.
-She is board certified by The Florida Bar in Appellate Practice, a member of the executive council of The Florida Bar's Appellate Practice Section and is the chair of the section's Publications' Committee, and the Chair of the Florida Defense Lawyer's Amicus Curiae Committee.
-She can be reached at email@example.com.
+Caryn L. Bellus is a shareholder at the law firm of Kubicki Draper where she practices in the areas of civil appeals, civil litigation support, and insurance coverage.
+She is board certified by the Florida Bar in Appellate Practice, and she is a Past Chair of the Appellate Practice Section of the Florida Bar and a member of the Section's Executive Council.
+She can be reached at firstname.lastname@example.org.